 Prague, Czech Republic – According to preliminary data released by the Czech statistical office, the population of the Czech Republic increased by 15.400 in the first half of the year to reach approximately 10.63 million people at the end of June.
-Due to a negative natural balance (a higher number of deaths than live births), the Czech population would have shrunk if it weren’t for foreign immigration.
+Due to a negative natural balance (a higher number of deaths than live births), the Czech population would have shrunk if it weren’t for immigrants coming to work in the country.

 A negative natural balance